Skip to content

 In short

 Password managers store and encrypt your credentials so you use one strong master password instead of many weak ones.
-For EU buyers, the key criterion is where the encrypted vault is hosted and whether the operator is subject to CLOUD Act jurisdiction.
-Top-rated EU options on EU Vetted include Passbolt (Luxembourg, 5/5), Psono (Germany, 5/5), and Proton Pass (Switzerland, 5/5).
+For EU buyers, what decides it is where the encrypted vault is hosted and whether the operator is subject to CLOUD Act jurisdiction.
+Leading EU options on EU Vetted include Passbolt (Luxembourg, EU-owned, EU-hosted), Psono (Germany, EU-owned, EU-hosted), and Proton Pass (Switzerland, Swiss-owned, CLOUD Act exposure: None).

 FAQ